 - Profiles.
 This tab lists all of the Power User profiles already configured in your platform.

 In order to create a Power User, click on the plus button in the top right corner, then select New Power User.

 In the right panel that opens, select the users you want to define as Power Users and click on Confirm.

 Creating a Power User Profile

-A profile is a set of permissions that you can associate with one or more Power Users.
-You can configure as many profiles as you need in your platform, but remember that you can assign up to 10 profiles to each Power User.
+A profile is a set of permissions that you grant to Power Users.
+Superadmins can configure as many profiles as they need in the platform but remember that you can assign up to 10 profiles to each Power User.
 Power Users with permission to manage other Power Users are not allowed to create profiles.